 - lockout and tag-out

-All workplaces with fixed plant are encouraged to use this self-assessment tool to help identify risks and modify processes where necessary to improve the safety of their workplaces.
+- Workplaces with fixed plant are encouraged to use the self-assessment tool (PDF, 1.49 MB) to help identify risks and modify processes where necessary to improve the safety of their workplaces.